tripleee/SmokeDetector-wiki/Commands.md

 | vandalism | tp-      |
 |         n | naa-     |

-## Message deletion
+## A note on message deletion
 Messages by SmokeDetector can be deleted within 2 minutes after they were posted by using the `del`, `remove`, or `gone` commands.
 After 2 minutes are up, SmokeDetector cannot delete its own messages in response to those commands, so any deletion after that window must be done by a moderator.

-Messages will also be deleted in Tavern on the Meta and SO Close Vote Reviewers if the relevant post is deleted before the 2-minute window is up; this does not apply in Charcoal HQ.
+Messages will also be deleted in Tavern on the Meta and SO Close Vote Reviewers, or Raiders of the Lost Downboat if the relevant post is deleted or marked as false positive before the 2-minute window is up.

-Messages will also be deleted in Tavern on the Meta and SO Close Vote Reviewers if they are fed back on as a false positive within the 2-minute window.
+**Please note** that the usage of deletion commands is discouraged in Charcoal HQ.
+Generally, messages in CHQ are kept as a record of all reported posts for multiple reasons:

+* While we *do* have metasmoke which acts as a mirror of all posts, it does go offline occasionally
+* Some userscripts which run in chat (e.g. FIRE) use information from the chat reports to fetch the correct data from the API.
+* It allows for a second opinion on reports, even if one person has marked it as a false positive
+* Seeing spam and abusive posts is an occupational hazard in CHQ; we aren't worried if the report contains something NSFW.

+The `delete-force` command can be used if a report *really* needs to be deleted in Charcoal HQ.

 ## Shortcut commands